griffio/griffio.github.io/_posts/2016-07-11-More-Kotlin-Arrays.md

 In Kotlin ```Array<Int>``` is still generated as a Java Platform ```Object[Integer]``` array.

-Kotlin doesn't support any array literal initialisation and currently we must use explicit construction for building for example n-dimensional arrays.
+Kotlin doesn't support any array literal initialisation and currently we must use explicit construction when building, for example, n-dimensional arrays.

 <script src="https://gist.github.com/griffio/ac6386d41298be68e8768ec2a3f7dc80.js"></script>